openframeworks/ofSite/content/setup/msys2.md

 Setting the PATH variable is an optional step but is also the cause of many trouble.

-As of v0.10.1, the install_dependencies.sh script does it in an wrong way!

 ### Why would you need to set the PATH variable ?

 __To be able to run my oF application by double clicking on it.__

 To run, the application needs to have the dll it was compiled with.
 If the required dll is not found at the location of your application, Windows will traverse the folders in your PATH to find it.
-If `C:\msys64\mingw32\bin` is included in your PATH, it will hopefully find the right dll.
+If `C:\msys64\mingw64\bin` is included in your PATH, it will hopefully find the right dll.
 However, it may find a dll with a matching name in a different folder that is not compatible...
-It may also happen that, after an MSYS2 update, it finds a newer version in `C:\msys64\mingw32\bin` that is also incompatible...
+It may also happen that, after an MSYS2 update, it finds a newer version in `C:\msys64\mingw64\bin` that is also incompatible...

 The solution is to copy all the needed dlls in the application folder.
 This can be easily done with the command :